-An RDO can be structured in any of the following ways: (i) on an all or nothing basis, in which case all the securities must be sold in order to close the transaction, (ii) on a minimum/ maximum basis, in which case a minimum number of securities must be sold in order for the transaction to close, or (iii) on an any or all basis, in which case the transaction will close without a minimum threshold for the number of securities sold.
-Only in the cases of (i) and (ii), pursuant to Rule 15c2-4 of the Securities Exchange Act of 1934, as amended, the placement agent is required to set up an escrow account into which investor funds are collected and held until the conditions for release are met.
+3 Consider the best structure for the RDO and whether an escrow account is required.
+An RDO can be structured in any of the following ways: (1) on an all or nothing basis, in which case all the securities must be sold in order for the transaction to close; (2) on a minimum/maximum basis, in which case a minimum number of securities must be sold or minimum dollar amount must be raised in order for the transaction to close; or (3) on an any or all basis, in which case the transaction will close without any minimum threshold having been attained.
+Only in the cases of (1) and (2), pursuant to Rule 15c2-4 (17 C.F.R. § 240.15c2-4) of the Securities Exchange Act of 1934, as amended, the placement agent is required to set up an escrow account into which investor funds are collected and held until the conditions for release are met.
 An issuer may sell its own newly issued shares and selling stockholders may also sell secondary shares, either alone or with issuer primary shares, in an RDO.